szabgab/wis-python-course-2024-04/README.md

 Create a new git repository and in the `README.md` file describe the project.
 Add links to explanations and images if necessary.
 This is the project proposal and this will also become the user-documentation.

 The proposal should include the scientific background of the project and the technical, programming part.

+The scientific part will likely include many terms I am not familiar with.
+Please include links to explanations.
+This part should also include the explain about the models and how the data is processed.
+If you use well-known algorithms then please link to explanations.

-Mostly this is "standard", but it is better to be explicit about it.
+The technical part is mostly "standard", but it is better to be explicit about it.
 So:
 * How to install the dependencies?
 That should be:  `pip install -r requirements.txt`.
 * How to run the tests that come with the program?
 People should be able to just run `pytest` and that should run the tests.
 * What kind of input does the program expect and how to run the program. e.g.: